The Matching Process and Independent Process in Random Regular Graphs and Hypergraphs: Introduction

-\begin{theorem} Suppose $k, \D \ge 2$, and define the functions and let $0 < \a_{end} < 1$ be the unique root of the equation Algorithm {\sc random greedy} run on $H\sim \cH(n,k, \tbf{z})$ produces a matching which covers all but many vertices whp \footnote{We say a sequence of events $A_n$ happens \tbf{with high probability} (whp), if $\lim_{n\to\infty}\Pr{A_n} =1$ }. \end{theorem} Note that since $P(x)$ is just a polynomial, the antiderivative in the definition of $Q(x)$ can (at least in principle) be calculated using partial fractions.
-Unfortunately, in general this antiderivative will be messy and involve logarithms and arctangents, in which case one would probably resort to numerical methods to approximate the root of the equation $\a = Q(\a)P'(\a)^{k-1}$.
-However, the solution can be written explicitly in the case corresponding to regular hypergraphs: \begin{corollary} Suppose that $k\ge2$ and $\Delta\ge 2$ are integers such that $k+\Delta \ge 5$.
-Algorithm {\sc random greedy} run on $H\sim \cH(n,k, \D)$ produces a matching which covers all but many vertices whp. \end{corollary}
+Note that $f$ is the generating function for the sequence $(n_i/n)$.
+Note that in the fixed degree sequence case (i.e. when the vector $\frac 1n \tbf{n}(n)$ does not depend on $n$) we have that $f(x)$ is just a fixed polynomial.
+In that case the antiderivative in the definition of $g(x)$ can (at least in principle) be calculated using partial fractions.
+Unfortunately, in general this antiderivative will be messy and involve logarithms and arctangents, in which case one would probably resort to numerical methods to approximate $g^{-1}(0)$.
+However, the solution can be written explicitly in the case corresponding to sparse regular hypergraphs: \begin{corollary} Suppose that $r, \D \ge2$ are fixed such that $r+\Delta \ge 5$.
+Then the matching process run on $H\sim \cH(n,r, \D)$ produces a matching which covers all but many vertices whp. \end{corollary}

+Actually, we will also extend the above result to deterministic high-girth hypergraphs, using a result of Krivelevich, M\'esz\'aros, Michaeli and Shikhelman \cite{KMMS} (see subsection \ref{sec:KMMS} for a proof sketch).
+A Berge $k$-cycle is a sequence of $k$ distinct vertices $v_1, \ldots, v_k$ and $k$ distinct edges $e_1, \ldots, e_k$ such that $e_i$ contains $v_i$ and $v_{i+1}$ (indices modulo $k$).
+The \emph{(Berge) girth} of a hypergraph $H$ is the smallest integer $k$ such that $H$ contains a Berge $k$-cycle (we say the girth is infinity if no Berge cycle exists).

+\begin{corollary} For fixed $r, \D$ such that $r+\Delta \ge 5$, let $\mc{H}_n$ be a sequence of $r$-uniform $\D$-regular hypergraphs with girth tending to infinity.
+Then $\mc{H}_n$ has a matching that covers all but at most